Esri/production-dashboard-js/README.md

 For more on how you can extend Operations Dashboard for ArcGIS and create widgets like these, please visit: http://doc.arcgis.com/en/operations-dashboard/windows-desktop/author/custom-addins.htm

+Currently, there are two options to deploy these widgets.
+You may host them on your own web server and add them as items to Portal or ArcGIS online as items.
+For more information, please visit: https://developers.arcgis.com/javascript/jshelp/operations-dashboard-extensibility-overview.html.

 Requirements
 ---
-All products must be 10.3.1 or above.
-  1. ArcGIS Server
+  1. ArcGIS Server 10.3.x or above
-  2. Workflow Manager Server
+  2. Workflow Manager Server 10.3.x or above
-  3. Data Reviewer Server
+  3. Data Reviewer Server 10.3.x or above
-  4. Operations Dashboard
+  4. Operations Dashboard for ArcGIS 10.3.x or above
+  5. Portal for ArcGIS 10.4 or ArcGIS Online Organizational Account
+  6. Web Server

 Included Widgets
 ---